Welcome to Year 5!

 Term 1: Out of this World (Earth and space)

-Children learn about space.
-Starting with the Solar System, they look next at how ideas about space have changed over time before they explore what causes us to experience night and day on Earth.
+You will be learning about space starting with the Solar System.
+You will look at how ideas about space have changed over time before they explore what causes us to experience night and day on Earth.
+Key scientists : Galileo and Copernicus.

 Term 2: Material World (Properties and changes of materials)

-Children learn about materials and how they change.
-First they test properties of materials before looking at how materials dissolve, what a solution is and evaporation.
-Finally, children compare reversible and irreversible changes.
+You will learn about materials and how they change.
+First you will test the properties of materials before looking at how materials dissolve, what a solution is and evaporation.
+Finally, you will compare reversible and irreversible changes.

 Term 3: Let's Get Moving (Forces)

-Children learn about forces and machines.
-They start with the force of gravity then study friction forces, including air and water resistance, before investigating how simple machines work.
+You will learn about forces and machines.
+You start with the force of gravity then study friction forces, including air and water resistance, before investigating how simple machines work.
+Key scientist : Isaac Newton.

 Term 4: The Circle of Life (Living things and their habitats)

-Children look at the life cycles of various species including mammals, amphibians, fish and birds.
-They also look at and describe the life process of reproduction in plants and animals.
+You will look at the life cycles and reproduction of various species of animals including mammals, amphibians, fish and birds.
+You will also look at and describe the life process of reproduction in plants.
+Key scientists/naturalists : Jane Goodall, David Attenborough and Gerald Durrell.

 Term 5: Growing up and Growing old (Animals, including humans)

-In this topic, children look at and describe the changes as humans develop to old age.
-They draw a timeline to indicate stages in the growth and development of humans and learn about the changes experienced in puberty.
+In this topic, you look at and describe the changes as humans develop to old age.
+You draw a timeline to indicate stages in the growth and development of humans and learn about the changes experienced in puberty.

 Term 6: Amazing Changes (Properties and changes of materials)